ystia/yorc/doc/configuration.rst

 Its ``properties`` property contains a map with all required information for the infrastructure connection.

+The :ref:`--locations_file_path option <option_locations_cmd>` allows user to define the specific locations configuration file path.
+This configuration is taken in account for the first time the server starts and allows to populate locations for the Yorc cluster.
+In near future, a REST API will let users add, remove or update existing locations configured in Yorc.

-This can be written either in JSON or YAML format.
+This file can be written either in JSON or YAML format.
 Here is a JSON example of locations configuration:

 .. code-block:: JSON